 What are the specific needs of this hospital compared to similar facilities?

-These are just a few questions healthcare staffing firms must answer in order to place a permanent or locum tenens provider.
+These are just a few questions that healthcare staffing firms must answer in order to place a permanent or locum tenens provider.

 Top 4 Indicators of Healthcare Staffing Need